 However, considering that EMU debtor countries have a blocking share of votes, that proposal appears a political non-starter.
 The reasonable alternative would be to set up a risk-sharing framework to eliminate the risk of a country leaving.
 This would entail the completion of banking union, a sizeable European budget and a system of fiscal transfers.

-Roberto Violi, senior director in the Banca d'Italia's risk management department, Giovanni Dosi and Andrea Roventini of the Sant'Anna School of Advanced Studies (a university centre of worldwide renown based in Pisa) and Marcello Minenna have proposed a technical mechanism to share gradually the risks of euro area public debt in a market perspective.
+Roberto Violi, senior director in the Banca d’Italia’s risk management department, Prof. Giovanni Dosi and Prof. Andrea Roventini of Pisa Sant’Anna university and Marcello Minenna have proposed a technical tool to share gradually the risks of euro area public debt in a market perspective.
 Unfortunately, implementing such a plan will not be easy.

 The Bundesbank’s exposure towards other EMU central banks represents 50% of Germany’s net international investment position.
 Some German economists believe these assets may be substantially irredeemable.
 The Target-2 balances of Italy and Spain reached record heights of €465bn and €393bn respectively in May.
 The June data will probably be even worse.